joaopaivaa/Maringa-Housing-Prices/README.md

 Available properties: Properties currently available at the real estate agencies' website.

-Added date = Date in which the property first appeared on the real state agency's website.
+Added date: Date in which the property first appeared on the real state agency's website.

 Sold properties: Properties that were available at the real state agencies' website but aren't anymore, so property removed = property sold.

-Sold date = Date in which the property was removed from the real state agency's website.
+Sold date: Date in which the property was removed from the real state agency's website.

-Time on market (days) = Sold date - Added date
+Time on market (days): Sold date - Added date

 ### Visualization